CVE-2025-53511: CWE-122: Heap-based Buffer Overflow in The Biosig Project libbiosig

 Technical Summary

 CVE-2025-53511 is a critical heap-based buffer overflow vulnerability identified in the MFER parsing functionality of The Biosig Project's libbiosig library, specifically affecting versions 3.9.0 and the Master Branch (commit 35a819fa).
-Libbiosig is an open-source library used for biosignal processing, including EEG, ECG, and other physiological data formats.
-The vulnerability arises when the library processes a specially crafted MFER (Medical Format for Electroencephalography Recordings) file, which can cause a heap overflow due to improper bounds checking during parsing.
-This overflow can be exploited by an attacker to execute arbitrary code on the affected system without requiring any privileges or user interaction, as indicated by the CVSS vector (AV:N/AC:L/PR:N/UI:N).
-The flaw impacts confidentiality, integrity, and availability, allowing potential full system compromise.
-Although no known exploits are currently reported in the wild, the high CVSS score of 9.8 underscores the severity and ease of exploitation.
-Given libbiosig’s role in medical and research environments, exploitation could lead to manipulation or disruption of sensitive biosignal data processing, potentially affecting clinical decision-making or research outcomes.
-The lack of available patches at the time of publication necessitates immediate attention to mitigate risk.
+Libbiosig is an open-source library used for biosignal processing, including parsing and handling various biosignal file formats such as MFER (Medical and Functional Electrocardiogram Recordings).
+The vulnerability arises when the library processes a specially crafted MFER file, which causes a heap buffer overflow due to improper bounds checking or memory management during parsing.
+This overflow can corrupt adjacent memory on the heap, potentially allowing an attacker to execute arbitrary code within the context of the vulnerable application.
+Notably, the vulnerability requires no authentication or user interaction beyond supplying the malicious MFER file to the application using libbiosig.
+The CVSS v3.1 score is 9.8 (critical), reflecting the vulnerability's network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and full impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+Although no known exploits are currently reported in the wild, the severity and ease of exploitation make this a high-risk issue.
+The lack of available patches at the time of publication underscores the urgency for users to apply mitigations or monitor for updates.
+Given libbiosig's role in medical and research environments, exploitation could lead to unauthorized code execution, data compromise, or denial of service in systems processing biosignal data.

 Potential Impact